kart781/GOLang-Practice/README.md

 ﻿# GOLANG-Practice

-This repository is for merely thr practice of GOLang
+This repository is for merely the practice of GOLang